Carb counting; Carbohydrate-controlled diet; Diabetic diet; Diabetes-counting carbohydrate

 - Snack foods like chips and crackers

-Your body quickly turns carbohydrates into a sugar called glucose, which is your body's main source of energy..
+Your body quickly turns carbohydrates into a sugar called glucose, which is your body's main source of energy.
 This raises your blood sugar, or blood glucose level.

 Most foods that contain carbohydrates are nutritious and are an important part of a healthy diet.
-For diabetes, the goal is not to limit carbohydrates in the diet completely, but to make sure that you are not eating too many.
+For diabetes, the goal is not to avoid carbohydrates in the diet completely, but to make sure that you are not eating too many.
 Eating a regular amount of carbohydrates throughout the day can help keep your blood sugar level steady.